Now that private mortgage insurance (PMI) is tax-deductible, many borrowers may be considering a single loan instead of a “piggyback” second.

 Combo Loans Allow More Financing Options

-Typically, a single loan will only allow you to finance 95% loan-to-value, but a combo loan will usually give you the option to finance up to 100% of the purchase price.
-In addition, loan amount limits will likely be higher, so you can finance higher loan-to-values at higher loan amounts.
+Typically, a single loan will only allow you to finance up to 95% loan-to-value, but a combo loan will usually give you the option to finance up to 100% of the purchase price.

-Mortgage combos offer the flexibility to structure your loan in a variety of different ways, such as 65/25, 75/15, 80/10, and so on.
-That means you can play around with interest rates to find a blended rate that suits your situation best.
-You can also put less money down and get a better home without the need for mortgage insurance.
+This means you can play around with interest rates to find a blended rate that suits your situation best.
+You can also put less money down and get a more expensive home without the need for mortgage insurance.

 Mortgage Insurance Can Help You Avoid High-Cost Second Mortgages

-There are situations where a second mortgage can be as high as 13% which is a pretty nasty interest rate.
-If you elect to stick to one loan with mortgage insurance, rates will be more reasonable, often not exceeding 8% for average to good credit borrowers.
+There are situations where a second mortgage rate can be as high as 12%, which is a pretty nasty interest rate.
+If you elect to stick to one loan with mortgage insurance, rates will be more reasonable, often not exceeding 6% for average to good credit borrowers.

 Along with a lower interest rate, you’ll also avoid fees that come with second mortgages, such as underwriting, doc drawing, origination fee, and anything else a broker or mortgage lender may charge you.
 And you won’t need to worry about a prepayment penalty or early closure fee that second mortgages often carry.